This Sauteed Cabbage Recipe is flavorful and tasty. It takes less than 20 minutes to make and requires only 7 simple ingredients.

 - Sour Cream

 - Fresh Jalapenos

-If you're looking for a super simple lunch or dinner recipe that is fast and simple to make, you can't go wrong with this Sautéed Cabbage.
+If you're looking for a super simple lunch or dinner recipe that is fast and easy to make, you can't go wrong with this pan-fried cabbage.
 It's not only a hearty meal, but it's also one that is loaded down with amazing texture and taste.
-You might as well make a double batch or this recipe because you're going to find yourself filling your bowl over and over again!
+You might as well make a double batch of this recipe because you're going to find yourself filling your bowl over and over again!